watson-developer-cloud/swift-sdk/.github/CONTRIBUTING.md

 # Asking Questions

 We don't use GitHub as a support forum.
-For any usage questions that are not specific to the project itself, please ask on [dW Answers][dw] or [Stack Overflow][stackoverflow].
-By doing so, you'll be more likely to quickly solve your problem, and you'll also allow anyone else with the same question to find the answer.
+If you have issues with the APIs or have a question about the Watson services, see [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-watson+swift).

 # Reporting Issues